nplatonov/ASTDmapper/README.md

 ### Large Marine Ecosystems (LME's) of the Arctic

-These regions are used for defining of study area.
+These [PAME](https://pame.is/) LME regions are used for defining of study area.

 Please download them from [PAME LME project](https://pame.is/projects/ecosystem-approach/arctic-large-marine-ecosystems-lme-s) using "Download" button or try to use this [direct link](https://pame.is/document-library/ecosystem-approach-to-management-documents/large-marine-ecosystems/384-lme-shapefile-zip/file).